1) Nano- and micro- scale thermal transport in solid structures by ultrafast optical pump-probe technique

 4) Raman micro-spectroscopy of Si-based nanostructures

-We are investigating thermal transport and confined phonon modes and in various Si-based nano-engineered structures using confocal Raman micro-spectroscopy for thermal management, photovoltaics and nanoelectronics applications.
+We are investigating thermal transport and confined phonon modes in various Si-based nano-engineered structures using confocal Raman micro-spectroscopy for thermal management, photovoltaics and nanoelectronics applications.
+We are also exploring surface plasmon enhanced Raman scattering effects using Si nanowire structures.